News

 Mag-Go uses Magnesium Oxide in the studied dose (600mg) and is enhanced with Vitamin C, stevia, and natural flavors so that your kids will actually want to drink it.

 Mag-Go has become such a favorite that we even RAN OUT super fast on our previous run!
-It's back, and not only that, but you asked for variety and we are super excited to be able to offer our new Orange Burst flavor as well as our original Mixed Berry
+It's back, and not only that, but you asked for variety.
+We are super excited to be able to offer our original Mixed Berry and an Unflavored version that can be mixed with your child's favorite juice or other flavored beverage.